NSynth Super (by Google Creative Lab)

 NSynth (Neural Synthesizer ) is a machine learning algorithm by Magenta that, rather than blending and layering (multiple) sounds, synthesizes an entirely new sound using the acoustic qualities of the input sounds.
 Together with Google Creative Lab, they developed a physical interface to experiment with sounds that are generated by the algorithm that they dubbed NSynth Super.
 The best part is that Google released all source files (see: GitHub) to allow music and technology enthusiasts like me to build their own.
 So that’s what I did.

-Together with Iris Tol, I have built an NSynth Super that will be displayed at International Festival of Technology, from 6 to 8 june, 2018 in Delft.
+Together with Iris Tol, I have built an NSynth Super that was be displayed at International Festival of Technology, from 6 to 8 june, 2018 in Delft.

 While the entire setup is still a work in progress, my first time improvising on a live setup using a Traktor F1 which is MIDI synced to Ableton Live, that I created a patch for to play the NSynth Super with a USB MIDI Keyboard looked a little bit like this.